Nihilism as comedy. Idées noires

 - Thrown Out the Airlock: Happens to an astronaut aboard of a rocket who is accidentally sucked out through the toilet and then catapulted into space.

-- World War Three: Shown in several gags.
+- World War III: Shown in several gags.
 Others take place After the End.